Kurento/kurento/source/dev/dev_guide.rst

 The second stack trace is much more helpful, because it indicates the exact file names and line numbers where the crash happened.
 With these, a developer will at least have a starting point where to start looking for any potential bug.

-It's important to note that stack traces, while helpful, are not a replacement for actually running the software under a debugger (**GDB**) or memory analyzer (**Valgrind**).
+It's important to note that stack traces, while helpful, are not a 100% replacement of actually running the software under a debugger (**GDB**) or memory analyzer (**Valgrind**).
 Most crashes will need further investigation before they can be fixed.